-Management has provided the specific information by Section 218.39(3)(c) on Page 4 of the Management's Discussion and Analysis report.
+Management has provided the specific information by Section 218.39(3)(c) listed below.

 Purpose of this Letter

 Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and Florida House of Representatives, the Florida Auditor General, Federal and other granting agencies, the Board of Supervisors, and applicable management, and is not intended to be and should not be used by anyone other than these specified parties.